 on the transition of our traditional business to a mail order business and an internet retailer.
 In 2002, Blann Hancock joined the family business upon receiving his B.A.

 in Liberal Arts from the University of Mississippi.
 Together with their father, Justin and Blann have adapted Hancock's of Paducah into a modern multi-channel business.

 In 1996, after four years of growth, we built a 30,000 square foot addition to house our mail order division.
 This expansion gave Hancock's of Paducah over 60,000 square

 feet of building for our fabric sales.
 Over the years the Mail Order Division has grown from a single ad in the back of Quilter's Newsletter Magazine, to a thriving entity

-with over 40 employees, a buying customer list of 400,000 avid quilters, and a regular publishing schedule of at least 4 full color catalogs per year.
-In addition, we offer
+with over 40 employees, a avid customer list of quilters, and a regular publishing schedule of at least 4 full color catalogs per year.
+We offer

 the most comprehensive selection of premium fabrics for quilting and home décor on the web.

 Hancock's of Paducah now ships products all over the nation and to 72 different countries worldwide every day.
 We take pride in providing the greatest selection of high quality fabrics and supplies at the fairest prices.